apache/parquet-site/content/en/blog/features/alp_encoding.md

 ALP was first published in a [SIGMOD 2024 paper] by Azim Afroozeh, Leonardo Kuffó, and Peter Boncz from the [Database Architectures Group at CWI].
-The [Vortex] and [Lance] formats adopted ALP early, demonstrating ALP's benefits for industrial applications.
+The [Vortex] and [Lance] formats adopted ALP early, demonstrating its benefits in industrial applications.
 In late 2025, the community began the standardization process.
 Along with the authors of this blog, many community members contributed, including Divjot Arora, Arnav Balyan, Devan Benz, Ryan Blue, Alkis Evlogimenos, Vinoo Ganesh, Adrian Garcia Badaracco, Curt Hagenlocher, Amogh Jahagirdar, Micah Kornfield, Robert